Rendering i18n messages

 The other aspect to consider is that from a usability perspective, it can be helpful to consider additional cases on top—most commonly the special case for zero (e.g. “No followers yet” instead of “0 followers”).

-• zero: For languages with zero-item grammar (e.g., Latvian, Welsh).
+: For languages with zero-item grammar (e.g., Latvian, Welsh).one

-• one: For languages with singular-item grammar (e.g., English, German).
+: For languages with singular-item grammar (e.g., English, German).two

-• few: For languages with grammar specific to a small number of items (e.g., Arabic, Polish, Croatian).
+: For languages with grammar specific to a small number of items (e.g., Arabic, Croatian).many

-• many: For languages with grammar specific to a larger number of items (e.g., Arabic, Polish, Croatian).
+: For languages with grammar specific to a larger number of items (e.g., Arabic, Croatian).other

-next-intl uses Intl.PluralRules (opens in a new tab) to detect the correct tag that should be used for a given number.
-The exact range that few and many applies to varies depending on the locale (see the language plural rules table in the Unicode CLDR (opens in a new tab)).
+to detect the correct tag that should be used for a given number.
+The exact range that few

 Ordinal pluralization